Darxo/Hardened/README.md

 ### New Perks

+- Add new **Hybridization** perk in Tier 3 of **Ranged Group**.
+It allows swapping two weapons with no shared weapon types for free, once per turn.
+And whenever you swap two weapons, gain +5% hitchance for your next attack until you wait or end your turn
 - Add new **Elusive** perk in Tier 2 of **Swift Group**.
 It reduces the AP cost for movement on all terrain by 1 to a minimum of 2.
 This does not stack with Pathfinder.
 After moving 2 tiles, become immune to rooted effects, until the start of your next turn.
 - Add new **One with the Shield** perk in Tier 7 of **Shield Group**.
 It requires a shield.
 It grants 25% more Injury Threshold.
 While you have Shieldwall effect you take 40% less Hitpoint damage from head attack.
 While you don't have Shieldwall effect you take 40% less Hitpoint damage from body attacks
 - Add new **Parry** perk in Tier 3 of **Swift Group**.
 It requires a one handed melee weapon.
 It grants Melee Defense equal to your base Ranged Defense against weapon attacks.
 While engage with someone wielding a melee weapon, you have 70% less Ranged Defense.
 Does not work with shields, while stunned, fleeing or disarmed.